Redy1908/dotfiles/README.md

 ### Install WSL and a Linux distribution:
 From the terminal: `wsl --install` then `wsl --install -d <DistroName>`

-Run your distro, clone this repository and run the script `install.sh` the setup is now complete.
+Run your distro, clone this repository and run the script `install.sh`.

 # To reproduce the configuration on Linux